onionpancakes/chassis/README.md

 ### DOCTYPE

-Use `c/doctype-html5`.
-It's just a RawString wrapping `<!DOCTYPE html>`.
-Because it's a RawString, it is safe to wrap in a vector to concatenate with the rest of the HTML document.
+Use `c/doctype-html5`, a `RawString` wrapping `<!DOCTYPE html>`.
+Because it is a `RawString`, it is safe to wrap in a vector to concatenate with the rest of the HTML document.

 ```clojure
 (c/html [c/doctype-html5 [:html "..."]])